When the Truth Hurts

 I have had a number of patient panels which feature patients from 6 weeks to 10 years post-op.
 The support group audience is made up of a wide range of new and seasoned patients ranging from 2 weeks to 10 years out of surgery.
 The questions regard many topics from what was the pain like after surgery to asking if any member of the panel ever regretted having surgery.
 From my perspective the answers are direct from the professionals who have experienced life after bariatric surgery.
 If technical questions did arise the panel directed the medical concerns to me for my response.
 This has always been a very well attended meeting and one I like to do at least twice a year.

-Dianne’s surgery was in 2001 and after her initial weight loss of 135 lbs. she realized from the stress of her own business that battling the scale and keeping the weight off became a challenge.
+Dianne’s surgery was in 2008 and after her initial weight loss of 135 lbs. she realized from the stress of her own business that battling the scale and keeping the weight off became a challenge.
 Her weight regain was approximately 25 lbs.
 She reported that to be able to lose the regained weight she had to work on her emotional issues more diligently.
 Dianne encouraged faithful exercise and doing whatever was necessary to help eliminate a stressful life.
-Dianne faithfully attends support group and encouraged the whole group to also be faithful as the meetings help her stay on track.
+Dianne has faithfully attended support group these past 11 years and encouraged the whole group to also be faithful as the meetings help her stay on track.

 It goes without saying how proud I was of this panel.
 Their message was sometimes painful, often annoying but it was truthful, and it was a reality check.
 There were words spoken that some did not want to hear but they listened anyway.
 The following day my emails were flooded with words of appreciation for the meeting that was most empowering.
 Yes, sometimes the truth does hurt but often it is the only thing that will help us improve our lives.